febrianrachmadi/lots-iam-gpu/README.md

 https://github.com/iboele/lots-iam-gpu
 ```

-After cloning the project, the dependencies can be installed as described below.
+After cloning the project, the dependencies can be installed as described in the next sections.

-#### Running on virtual environment of conda (Linux/Windows)
+### Running on virtual environment of conda (Linux/Windows)

 We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to activate a virtual environment for running LOTS-IAM-GPU in Linux/Windows.